dortamur/satisfactory-uevr-enhancements/README.md

 Did you set up UEVR, and "Inject" it into `FactoryGame-Win64-Shipping`?
 If so and you're still having problems, check the [UEVR site](https://uevr.io/) or the channels in their Flat2VR discord.
 Also try using it with other Unreal Engine games.
 ### Wait - I can use UEVR for other games?
 Well, yes - it's the "Unreal Engine Virtual Reality Tool".
 There's a lot of info about how to best configure it and how well it works for other games on the [Flat2VR Discord](https://flat2vr.com/).
 But the factory must grow...
+### Ok, I'm in VR but I can't aim straight and I can't build stuff!
+It sounds like you didn't import the provided [Satisfactory profile for UEVR](UEVR/FactoryGame-Win64-Shipping.zip) , or have reset the settings.
 ### The in-game screens move about when I move my right controller!
 UEVR does some magic hacks to work, and one of the side-effects is, to be able to "aim" with your controller, it tricks the game into thinking the game camera is there - which affects where the screen-space UI ends up.
 That is - Yes, we know about it, No, we don't have a fix right now.
 ### So how do I click on stuff if the screen keeps moving?